ErpNetDocs/tech/modules/logistics/wms/how-it-works/task-types/receive.md

 Receive task type is used receipt of new goods into the warehouse.

-The Warehouse Order Lines with Receive task type can be executed using the @wms-worker or the Execute lines function.
+The Warehouse Order Lines with Receive task type can be executed using the [WMS Worker](xref:wms-worker) or the Execute lines function.

 When executed, the system creates 1 Warehouse Transaction and 1 Document Fulfillment as follows: